 Here are 10 things you need to know about Delhi Metro’s Magenta Line:

-1 The existing Magenta line provides interchangeability between lines at Kalkaji Mandir (Violet Line) and Botanical Garden stations (Blue Line).
+1 The exisiting Magenta line provides interchangeability between lines at Kalkaji Mandir (Violet Line) and Botanical Garden stations (Blue Line).

 2 The section between Kalkaji Mandir and Botanical Garden was opened on December 25 last year.